How Does Google+ Add to Your Social Media Strategy?

 Also it took lots of work to organize just a few dozens of people into circles.
 I will have to plan this time investment.

-As I socialize mostly with the same people I am connected with on Twitter, Facebook and the likes I have to find more reasons to do so beyond just discussing opinions.
+By now I socialize with other people on G+ than I am connected with on Twitter, Facebook and the likes.
+I have more reasons to do so beyond just discussing opinions.

-I may create circles for all of my different blogs so that I can serve all my audiences, but that’s also additional workload.
+I tried to create circles for all of my different blogs, interest and languages so that I could serve all my audiences, but that’s also additional workload.

 How does Google+ add to your social media strategy?
 Does it only add more work to your todo list?
 What are your actual use cases?
 What does the “plus” actually stand for?